twpayne/chezmoi/assets/chezmoi.io/docs/reference/templates/directives.md

 ## Line endings

-Many of the template functions available in chezmoi primarily use UNIX-syle line endings (`lf`/`\n`), which may result in unexpected output when running `chezmoi diff` on a `modify_` template.
+Many of the template functions available in chezmoi primarily use UNIX-style line endings (`lf`/`\n`), which may result in unexpected output when running `chezmoi diff` on a `modify_` template.
 These line endings can be overridden with a template directive: